 It is estimated that 15-20 percent of the general population are procrastinators.
 Procrastination could jeopardize one’s job and career—even one’s health and well-being.
 There is no link to a gene, brain activity, or part of the nervous system that correlates with procrastination, but Dr. Joseph Ciccolo, an assistant professor at Brown Medical School, says that procrastination is a matter of self-regulation or self-control.

+Do you need to keep a contract with yourself?
 Check out www.stickK.com.
 This website allows users to set goals and write them in a contract.
 They put as much money they want to at stake.
 If they break their contract they forfeit their money, which is donated to charity.
 Stats show that 85-90percent of users fulfill their contract.

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.
 No portion of this website can be used without the permission of SparkPeople or its authorized affiliates.

 SPARKPEOPLE is a registered trademark of SparkPeople, Inc. in the United States, European Union, Canada, and Australia.
 All rights reserved.